Thirty-seventh government of Israel: Shas resignations

 The religious council for Shas, called the Moetzet Chachmei HaTorah, instructed the party on 16 July to leave the government, but stay in the coalition.
 The following day, various cabinet ministers submitted their resignations, including "Interior Minister Moshe Arbel, Social Affairs Minister Ya'akov Margi and Religious Services Minister Michael Malchieli."
 Malchieli reportedly has postponed his resignation so he could attend a 20 July meeting of the panel investigating whether attorney general Gali Baharav-Miara should be dismissed.

 Deputy Minister of Agriculture Moshe Abutbul, Minister of Health Uriel Buso and Haim Biton, a minister in the Education Ministry, also submitted their resignation letters, while Arbel retracted his resignation letter.
 The last cabinet member from the party to submit it was Labor Minister Yoav Ben-Tzur.

 The ministers who resigned will return to the Knesset, replacing MKs Moshe Roth, Yitzhak Pindrus and Eliyahu Baruchi.

+Legislative blitz and Knesset dissolution

+On 20 May 2026, amidst continued deadlock within the coalition over a Haredi conscription bill, the Knesset passed the preliminary reading of a bill by 110–0 to dissolve itself and bring the 2026 election forward by a month.

+The Knesset's legal advisor, Sagit Afik, announced in early July that the Knesset will dissolve on 17 July and the next election will be held on 27 October.

+The government sought to pass a variety of bills, known as the "legislative blitz", before the planned dissolution of the Knesset.
+The Knesset dissolved on 17 July, with the government successfully securing the passage of numerous laws, including a media reform bill, a bill which ended the arrests of draft dodgers and a bill weakening the power of the attorney general.
+The High Court of Justice ruled on 28 July that it would put the implementation of the draft enforcement law, which limited arrests, on hold, following a hearing that was held that same day before nine of the judges.

 Members of government

 Ministers

 Listed below are the current ministers in the government: